 Condition requirement Means of monitoring during period under review Compliance achieved?
-13. The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on fresh water resources.
-Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification before exercising the consent, Yes 14.
+12. The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 28th day of the following month.
+Receipt of satisfactory data by the date specified.
+Yes 13.
+The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on fresh water resources.
+Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification before exercising the consent.
+Yes 14.
 All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a. pH; b. conductivity; c. chloride; and d. total petroleum hydrocarbons.
 Implementation of Groundwater Monitoring Programme and assessment of results.
 Yes 15.
 All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
-Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken 16.
+Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken.
+Yes 16.
 The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 Receipt of satisfactory report by 31 August each year.
-Yes 17.
-Consent review provision.
-N/A N/A erall assessment of consent com pect of this consent High 1 erall assessment of administrative High
+Yet to be assessed at the time of reporting.
+17. Consent review provision.
+N/A N/A Overall assessment of consent compof this consent High Overall assessment of administrative High

-Table 17 Summary of performance for consent 10354-1
+Table 18 Summary of performance for consent 10354-1.1

-Purpose: To discharge produced water, well drilling fluids, well work over fluids and hydraulic fracturing fluids from hydrocarbon exploration and production operations into the Mount Messenger Formation by deep well injection at the Cheal-A wellsite.
+Purpose: To discharge produced water, well drilling fluids, well work over fluids and hydraulic fracturing fluids from hydrocarbon exploration and production operations into the Mount Messenger Formation by deep well injection at the Cheal-A wellsite for the purpose of water flooding.

 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Before exercising the consent holder shall submit an "Injection Operation Management Plan."
 Receipt of satisfactory "Injection Operation Management Plan," before exercising the consent.
 Yes 2.
 Injection well, geological and operational data submission requirements.
 This information can be included in the "Injection Operation Management Plan."
 Receipt of satisfactory information before exercising the consent.
 Yes 3.
-No injection permitted after 1 June 2029.
+No injection permitted after 1 June 2030.
 Assessment of injection records and site inspection notices.
 N/A 4.
 The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
 Yes 5.
 The injection of fluids shall be confined to the mount Messenger Formation, deeper than 1,600 metres true vertical depth.
 Review of "Water Flooding Operation Management Plan," well construction log and injection data.
 Yes 6.
 The consent holder shall ensure that the exercise of this consent does not result in fracturing of geological seals.
 Review and analysis of injection data.
 Yes 7.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh water (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 8.
 Limits the range of fluids that can be discharged under the consent.
 Assessment of consent holder records and injectate sample analysis.
 9. Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
 Receipt and assessment of injection data.
 Yes 10.
 The consent holder will maintain daily injection data records.
 Receipt of satisfactory data.
 Yes